 Poaching, habitat loss, disease

 In Africa, an oxpecker bird can often be found hitching a ride with a white or black rhino.
 They have a mutually beneficial relationship.
 The oxpecker eats the insects and ticks that live on rhinos, while the rhinos, who have poor eyesight, can be alerted to danger – specifically humans – by the oxpecker.
 In Swahili, the oxpecker is known as the ‘Askari wa kifaru’, literally meaning the rhino’s guard.

-Rhinoceros belong to the group known as the perissodactyls, or odd-toed ungulates, which includes horses and tapirs.
-Characterised by their large size – all species can weigh more than a tonne – rhinos have one or two horns, a thick skin made of collagen arranged in a lattice structure and a relatively small brain.
+Rhinoceros belong to a group known as the perissodactyls, or odd-toed ungulates, which includes horses and tapirs.
+All species can weigh more than a tonne and have one or two horns.

-Most rhino species lead largely solitary lives although home ranges sometimes overlap, with shared feeding grounds, water holes and wallows.
-The closest relationship is between a female and her calf, lasting from two to four years; as calves mature they leave their mothers and may join other females and their young temporarily, before living completely on their own.
-Males are territorial to varying extents, often marking their territory with middens of dung.
+Most rhino species lead largely solitary lives although they will sometimes share feeding grounds, water holes and wallows.
+The closest relationship is between a mother and her calf, who stay together between two and four years.
+As calves mature they leave their mothers and may join other females and their young temporarily, before living completely on their own.
+Males are territorial to varying extents, often marking their territory with dung.

-Rhinos, especially black rhinos, can appear rather ill-tempered – particularly in areas where they are hunted or regularly disturbed – and have poor eyesight, which might explain why they sometimes charge without apparent reason.
+Rhinos, especially black rhinos, can appear rather ill-tempered – particularly in areas where they are hunted or regularly disturbed.
+They have poor eyesight, which might explain why they sometimes charge without apparent reason.
 They have an extended vocabulary of growls, grunts, squeaks, snorts and bellows.